 Promote Retention

-Most importantly, Gamification promotes learning ability thanks to the engaged games that provides a lot of fun for learners.
+Most importantly, Gamification promotes learning ability thanks to engaging games that provide a lot of fun for learners.
 Learners can learn and experience “fun” while playing games.
-This level of fun also promotes engagement of learners and therefore increase their retention in learning.
+This level of fun also promotes the engagement of learners and therefore increases their retention in learning.

 Develop Skills